jatinbabariya/python/README.md

   pip install opencv-python
   ```

+- Put the video in root directory of this project
+- Replace the name and extension of video with "video.mp4"

-- Finally run the program
+- Finally run the code

   ```bash
   python 01_video-convert.py